 - Life-threatening infections that don’t get better with medicine, such as brain, lung and blood infections

-- Yeast infections in the mouth and the diaper area
+- Unusually severe yeast infections in the mouth and the diaper area

 SCID is a life-threatening disease and must be diagnosed and treated promptly.
 If not treated, a child with SCID will not survive after the first year or two of life.